Paraguay has an abundance of various locations favored by expats, from colonial cities to sandy beaches to the unspoiled rural countryside.

-The summer season ends with the carnival and here in Encarnacion it is the largest and most colourful carnival in the country.
+The summer season ends with the carnival, and here in Encarnacion, it is the largest and most colorful carnival in the country.

-Heading from here into Argentina is easy – there is a bridge spanning the Rio Parana which makes access into Argentina and onto Buenos Aires simple.
+Heading from here into Argentina is easy – there is a bridge spanning the Rio Parana, which makes access to Argentina and Buenos Aires simple.

-The surrounded countryside is made up of gently undulating farm land and small country villages.
-In places the slightly cooler air and the farms that have been laid by immigrants from Europe give the land an almost European look about it.
+The surrounding countryside is made up of gently undulating farmland and small country villages.
+In places, the slightly cooler air and the farms that immigrants from Europe have laid give the land an almost European look about it.

 All this makes Encarnacion a good place to live.
-The city has all the conveniences of a modern town and gentle hinterland of small villages, it also lacks the harshness of climate that can be found deeper in the interior.
+The city has all the conveniences of a modern town and a gentle hinterland of small villages.
+It also lacks the harshness of climate that can be found deeper in the interior.

-It’s an ideal place for living an active live or a peaceful retirement.
+It’s an ideal place for living an active life or a peaceful retirement.

 Ciudad del Este – the trade centre

-Ciudad del Este is the second largest city in Paraguay and its fastest growing.
-As recently as the 1950s there was nothing but jungle where a city now stands.
+Ciudad del Este is the second largest city in Paraguay and is the fastest growing.
+As recently as the 1950s, there was nothing but jungle where a city now stands.

 The driving force behind Ciudad del Este was the building of the Itaipu Dam across the Rio Parana between Paraguay and Brazil.
 For many years this was the largest hydroelectric dam on the planet.
 A tour of the facilities will demonstrate the scale of the project.

-The workers town became Ciudad del Este, a city very different to others in Paraguay.
+The workers’ town became Ciudad del Este, a city very different from others in Paraguay.

-At times it seems that everyone is on the move and the pace of life can be quite hectic.
-The Friendship bridge which links the city to Foz in Brazil is filled with all of humanity all day long.
-A constant stream of people heading backwards and forwards, buying and selling.
+At times it seems that everyone is on the move, and the pace of life can be quite hectic.
+The Friendship Bridge, which links the city to Foz in Brazil, is filled with all of humanity all day long.
+A constant stream of people is crossing the bridge both ways, buying and selling.

 All this growth and activity has drawn in people from all corners of the world.
 The expat communities they have formed are large enough to warrant the existence of foreign consulates, several of which are to be found in the city.

-The money all this trade has brought to the city is forever adding new buildings and for the population to unwind there are number of casinos, nightclubs and cinemas all doing good business.
+The money all this trade has brought to the city is forever adding new buildings, and for the population to unwind, there is a number of casinos, nightclubs, and cinemas all doing good business.

-Away from the non-stop activity of the city centre, you will find a number of quieter and more peaceful neighbourhoods with relaxing green spaces.
+Away from the non-stop activity of the city center, you will find a number of quieter and more peaceful neighborhoods with relaxing green spaces.

 There are a number of natural spaces nearby.
-To the south are the Falls on the Rio Monday and to the north a several biospheres reserves created on the edge of the lake that was formed behind the dam.
+To the south are the Falls on the Rio Monday, and to the north several biospheres reserves created on the edge of the lake that was formed behind the dam.

 Ciudad del Este is a busy, lively place full of almost non-stop activity.
-It may not be the ideal place for those seeking a quiet life but would suit anyone looking for somewhere dynamic full of progress and opportunities.
-Additionally for families it is one of the few places outside Asunción where English language schools can be found.
+It may not be the ideal place for those seeking a quiet life, but it would suit anyone looking for somewhere dynamic and full of progress and opportunities.
+Additionally, for families, it is one of the few places outside Asunción where English language schools can be found.

 The best places to live in Paraguay – final thoughts

-The land is still on the whole well off the tourist radar and so remains unspoilt by it and is awaiting discovery by all who travel this way.
+The land is still, on the whole, well off the tourist radar and so remains unspoiled by it and is awaiting discovery by all who travel this way.